 Tamales are a great way of feeding many people for only a few dollars.
 Things like meat, vegetables, and sauces are easily stretched when included in a masa pocket.
 They were a common portable food for armies.

 Corn husks or banana leaves are wrapped around masa dough stuffed with meats, beans, fruits, or other fillers.
-They’re then steamed as a fully-contained packaged food in their wrapper.
+They’re then steamed as fully-contained packaged food in their wrapper.

 The Oldest Processed Food: Bread